 DCU Access Scheme

-- You must be under 23 on the 1st January 2020 and have completed an Irish Leaving Certificate.
+- Be under 23 on the 1st January 2020 and have completed an Irish Leaving Certificate

 What are the benefits of the DCU Access Entry Route?

 - Students who achieve the necessary points for their course will be eligible to compete for an accommodation scholarship.
 There are a limited number of scholarships offered at either a 50% or 100% subsidy.
 Please note these are allocated on a needs basis and not every student achieving the points will be offered an accommodation scholarship.
 The accommodation may be allocated on one of our three campuses or in the Gateway Student Village who kindly sponsor a number of scholarships.

 - DCU allocate up to 10% of first year places on ALL courses at reduced points entry to students entering through the HEAR/DCU Access routes.
 Please refer to the Undergraduate Prospectus 2020 for a list of DCU undergraduate degrees and the number of places per course.

 *Students must gain their own places (not reduced points) and live outside commuting distance (45kms) to be considered for subsidised accommodation.

 - Please submit a statement from the Department of Social Protection for 2018 or you may download and submit this form here and have it completed in your nearest Department of Social Protection/INTREO office.
 Please note due to the closure of INTREO offices during the Covid-19 health crisis you can request this statement online here